surround-fi/surroundfi-contract/SECURITY.md

 # Important Notice
 **DO NOT CREATE A GITHUB ISSUE** to report a security problem.
-Instead, please send an email to security@mrgn.group with a detailed description of the attack vector and security risk you have identified.
+Instead, please send an email to security@surroundfi.group with a detailed description of the attack vector and security risk you have identified.
 ​
 # Bug Bounty Overview
-marginfi offers bug bounties for marginfi's on-chain program code.
+surroundfi offers bug bounties for surroundfi's on-chain program code.
 UI-only bugs are omitted.
 ​
 |Severity|Bounty|
 |-----------|-------------|